-Subsidiary Place of incorporation Functional Currency Beneficial Interest Stratton Resources (Canada) Ltd. BC, Canada CAD 100% Gecon OOD (note 6) Bulgaria EUR 100%
+Subsidiary Place of Functional Beneficial incorporation Currency Interest Stratton Resources (Canada) Ltd. BC, Canada CAD 100% Gecon OOD (note 7) Bulgaria EUR 100% Archelaus Resources DOOEL (inactive) Macedonia EUR 100% Balakros Resources DOOEL (inactive) Macedonia EUR 100%

 Subsidiaries are fully consolidated from the date on which control is transferred to the Company.
 They are deconsolidated from the date that control ceases.
 Control exists when the Company has power over an investee, exposure or rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of the Company's returns.